andrescosta/jobico-fn-k8s/README.md

 - **spec**:
   - **events**: Defines a list of events associated with the job.
     - **name**: Specifies a descriptive name for the event within the job, which will be used as part of the URI to call the REST interface.
-Replace `[Descriptive name for the event (used in URI, max 10 chars, alphanumeric)]` with a name that adheres to the constraints (no spaces, alphanumeric characters only, max 10 characters).
+Replace `[Descriptive name ...]` with a name that adheres to the constraints (no spaces, alphanumeric characters only, max 10 characters).
     - **wasm**: Specifies the name of the WebAssembly (Wasm) file including its extension, which will execute the logic for this event.
-Replace `[Name of the WebAssembly (Wasm) file including its extension]` with the actual filename of the Wasm file.
+Replace `[Name of the WebAssembly ...]` with the actual filename of the Wasm file.
     - **schema**: Specifies the location of the JSON schema definition used to validate incoming events.
       - **key**: Refers to the key within a ConfigMap where the JSON schema for this event is defined.
-Replace `[Key in ConfigMap containing JSON schema for event validation]` with the actual key name that holds the JSON schema definition.
+Replace `[Key in ConfigMap ...]` with the actual key name that holds the JSON schema definition.

 ### ConfigMap for JSON Schema Definition: